rwth-acis/Immersive-presentation---2D-editor/README.md

 # ImPres - An Immersive Presentation System

 ## Installation
-There exist a easy installer that can be used to install the 2D editor on any Windows x86 or x64 system.
+There exist an easy installer that can be used to install the 2D editor on any Windows x86 or x64 system.
 But before you can use the installer you first need to install a certificate that allows installers signed by us to install software on your PC.
 - First download the certificate [here](https://rwth-acis.github.io/Immersive-presentation---2D-editor/ImPres2DInstaller_1.1.5.0_Test/ImPres2DInstaller_1.1.5.0_x86_x64.cer).
-- Then double click on the downloaded certificate.
+- Then double-click on the downloaded certificate.
-- Select to install the certificate for the local maschine or the current user.
+- Select to install the certificate for the local machine or the current user.
 - Select the "Place the certificate in the following store" option.
 - Browse and select the "Trusted Root Certificate Authorities" folders.
 - After clicking the "Next" button you will be informed on the security risk that is connected to installing a new certificate.